padeir0/anu/abc/readme.md

   Uses HIR to validate affinity of references
   Analises lifetimes and inserts frees where it sees fit (may be another pass) Raises warnings for unused variables
-HIR -> MIR Transformation
+HIR -> LIR Transformation
   Flat types
   Operations only on basic types
     High level operations like copy, append, free, new* are destructured into simple procedure calls Type-related operations like comparison, hashing etc are destructured too Index based access into objects
-MIR -> LIR Transformation (reuse Millipascal's backend) Blobby objects
+LIR -> MDIR Transformation (reuse Millipascal's backend) Blobby objects
   Address based access into objects
   Explicit stack frame management